Béla Bartók: Musical analysis

 Milton Babbitt, in his 1949 review of Bartók's string quartets, criticized Bartók for using tonality and non-tonal methods unique to each piece.
-Babbitt noted that "Bartók's solution was a specific one, it cannot be duplicated".
+Babbitt wrote, "Bartók's solution was a specific one, it cannot be duplicated".
 Bartók's use of "two organizational principles"—tonality for large scale relationships and the piece-specific method for moment to moment thematic elements—was a problem for Babbitt, who worried that the "highly attenuated tonality" requires extreme non-harmonic methods to create a feeling of closure.

 Catalogues

 The cataloguing of Bartók's works is somewhat complex.
 Bartók assigned opus numbers to his works three times, the last of these series ending with the Sonata for Violin and Piano No. 1, Op.
 21 in 1921.
 He ended this practice because of the difficulty of distinguishing between original works and ethnographic arrangements, and between major and minor works.
 Since his death, three attempts—two full and one partial—have been made at cataloguing.
 The first, and still most widely used, is András Szőllősy's chronological Sz. numbers, from 1 to 121.
 Denijs Dille subsequently reorganised the juvenilia (Sz.
 1–25) thematically, as DD numbers 1 to 77.
 The most recent catalogue is that of László Somfai; this is a chronological index with works identified by BB numbers 1 to 129, incorporating corrections based on the Béla Bartók Thematic Catalogue.

 On 1 January 2016, Bartók's works entered the public domain in the European Union.